sdsc/p3dfft-roll/README.md

 `ROLLCOMPILER` variable; any MPI modulefile name may be used for the values of the `ROLLMPI` variable.
 The default values are "gnu" and "rocks-openmpi".

-For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of 'avx', indicating that the target architecture supports AVX instructions.

 ## Installation